caleb-wo/WeatherApp/README.md

 ## Introduction

 This project was my first attempt at a full fledged app.
+Although it's far from 'full fledged,' I'm happy with how it turned out!
 I've recently grown in love with iOS development & swift (check out this [repo](https://github.com/caleb-wo/Develop-In-Swift-Tutorials)).
 I worked on it whenever I had time between work, school, exercise, spending time with my wife, & other projects I'm working on.

  If you have any tips for me, please let me know!
 This project is officially completed.